Skip to Content

 Here Are My Favorite Egyptian Recipes To Make At Home

 Food is as much a part of a travel journey as the destination.
 While travel tends to come to an end when you come back to home soil, reliving my travels through cooking is one of my favorite pastimes.
 This way, the journey can continue long after I get home.
 Often, when I’m longing to revisit one of my favorite destinations, I’ll head to the kitchen.
-Because one of the best ways to travel from afar is by remembering the flavors that helped you fall in love with a destination in the first place.
+One of the best ways to travel from afar is by remembering the flavors that helped you fall in love with a destination in the first place.

 So warm up the oven and grab the apron.
 These 5 tasty Egyptian recipes will take you back to the wonders of Egypt.